 1: A Temple Bell Sounds is an anthology taken from the first 21 issues of Eucalypt tanka journal, edited by Beverley George – 108 poems in total.
 Purchase for $A20 (post within Australia); $A25 (post to NZ and Japan); $A28 (post to rest of world).
 Find full ordering details here.
 The book was launched on February 18 in Beecroft, northern Sydney.

 2: Ron C Moss has a new book out – Bushfire Moon, subtitled “poems and prose by a Tasmanian Volunteer Fire Fighter”.
 To order a signed copy, and inquire about postage, email Ron.
-The book will be officially launched on March 24 in Hobart.
+The book was launched in Hobart late last month.

 3: Blowing Up Balloons: Baby Poems For Parents (Red Moon Press, 2017) is a new collection by Vanessa Proctor and Greg Piko – about making babies, having babies and being a parent.
 New Zealanders can order the book directly from the authors, $NZ24 for a single copy (PayPal available).
 For more information email Vanessa or Greg.

-The book will be officially launched in Sydney on March 25 and in Yass, NSW on April 1.
+The book was launched in Sydney late last month and in Yass, NSW on April 1.
 Details at Greg’s website.

 International Haiku Poetry Day